usdx-wallet/exchange-api/README.md

 * `amount`  -- optional field, if specified provides exact amount to be send.
 * `memo` -- arbitrary string (up to 100 bytes) that will be passed along with the transaction.
 You will receive it in the callback, also you could get it from the transaction history (refer to the API reference).
-Memo should contain transferId, account id hash, or any other token that could be used later to identify user account.
+Memo should contain transferId, account id hash, or any other token that you could use to identify user account later.

 When user will scan provided QR code with USDX Wallet app he will be presented with "Send" screen with all the provided data filled in, and marked as read-only.
 For example, if URL